Should I Stay or Should I Go?

 Should I cool it or should I blow? (me debo ir o quedarme)

 I know you can’t resist singing along.
 It’s catchy.
-However, making the choice of staying or going can be difficult.
+However, making the choice to stay or go can be difficult.
 Sometimes, though, it is a no-brainer.
 The person cheated on you, they lied, they’ve been abusive, or maybe you just know the relationship is not right.
 There are too many red flags.
-For others the decision is agonizing.
+In other situations, however, the decision can be agonizing.
 It’s like being on an emotional roller coaster.
-One minute your up.
-The next your down.
-Then you are totally upside down!
+One minute you’re up.
+The next you’re down.

 Like the song says, “The indecision’s bugging me.”
 This is true when anyone is contemplating a potential big change.
-Emotionally you may feel scared and unsure.
+You may feel scared and unsure.
 You may filled with guilt or shame.
-Anxiety and uncertainty are also common emotions all of us experience when facing staying or leaving a relationship.
+Anxiety and uncertainty are also common emotions one experiences when faced with staying or leaving a relationship.

 Should I stay or should I go now? (yo me enfrio o lo soplo)